15666ComputerGameGroup/15-466-f21-base2/README.md

 WASD to control speed and direction.

+NOTE: Contain major problem when moving.
+The transform coordinate is not correct.

 Sources: City scene comes from the provided asset in homework.
 Wenxuan Ou added the simple car model.

 This game was built with [NEST](NEST.md).